tonghuikang/blog/_posts/2022-11-13-resume-comment-template.md

 In big tech companies, "senior", "staff", "principal", "manager" and "lead" means something.

 > Would prefer that you do not brand your previous role as "senior" or "lead" as they mean something specific in the industry you are applying to.
+> Brand yourself accordingly if you want an internship or a new grad role.
 >
 > If "intern" is not an accurate description, you might want to consider "freelance developer" or "consultant" to describe your role.
->
-> Brand yourself accordingly if you want an internship or a new grad role.

 Candidates should not dilute the message that they have solid industrial experience.

-> Given that you have three strong internships, I suggest you move your teaching assistant / research assistant roles to a "Teaching and Research" section.
+> Given that you have at least one strong internship, I suggest you move your teaching assistant / research assistant roles to a "Teaching and Research" section.
 >
 > Consider keeping the "experience" section in the experience section.
 Move [item] to the "Project" section.